ChrisRiley3/borderlands_buddy/README.md

 * Colour Scheme:

     - The game is a very bright game.
 So I have matched the website to the games background image using bright orange for the navigation bar, some button backgrounds and weapon information backgrounds.
 Black for the text on the website, also blue and red to match buttons up to what they will do.
-For example removing a item from your basket will be a red and updating will be blue.
+For example removing a item from your basket will be red and updating will be blue.
 The reason I chose these colours blue and red is because most site will stick with these colours when doing the same thing so to keep a user from getting confused
         I will keep them the same.